jonatkinson/bright/README.md

 ## Devices

-Currently controls the following devices:
+Currently controls the following devices by default (suitable for an Asus G14 2024 Laptop):

 - nvidia_0
 - nvidia_wmi_ec_backlight
 - amdgpu_bl1

+Other devices and be easily added.